OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 viewPlp(lassoResults)
 ```

 This will launch the app as shown in Figure \@ref(fig:plpShiny).
-Here we see an AUC on the test set of 0.645, which is better than random guessing, but maybe not good enough for clinical pratice.
+Here we see an AUC on the test set of 0.645, which is better than random guessing, but maybe not good enough for clinical practice.

 <div class="figure" style="text-align: center">
 <img src="images/SuggestedAnswers/plpShiny.png" alt="Patient-level prediction Shiny app." width="100%" />